edgelesssys/contrast/docs/docs/getting-started/deployment.md

 Contrast comes with its own PKI infrastructure, rooted in attestation.

-The **Contrast Coordinator**, an additional service deployed to your cluster, acts as both the **central attestation service** and a **certificate authority**.
+The Contrast coordinator, an additional service deployed to your cluster, acts as both the central attestation service and a certificate authority.
 It issues certificates only to pods that have been successfully verified through remote attestation.
 It can also be configured to automatically establish a service mesh that ensures authenticated and encrypted pod-to-pod communication.

 This configuration is done by adding specific annotations to each pod in the deployment files.

-In our setup, the communication between services works as follows:
+In our setup, the communication between services should work as follows:

 1. **`web` to `emoji` and `voting`**: gRPC calls are tunneled via mutual TLS (mTLS), using service mesh certificates.